 Course Delivery Options

 In addition to traditional face-to-face courses offered at various campus and off-campus sites, the College offers several course delivery options.

 Hybrid courses may include a combination of teaching methods including, but not limited to, online instruction and on-campus classes.

 Online courses are conducted over the Internet and typically do not have regular meetings in a physical space.
-At a minimum, students are required to have regular access to a computer running Windows 7 or a higher version, access to broadband Internet service, Internet Explorer 9 or higher version, Firefox 15 or higher, or Google Chrome 22 or higher, and Microsoft Word.
+At a minimum, students are required to have regular access to a computer running Windows 7 or a higher version, access to broadband Internet service, current versions of Internet Explorer, Firefox, and Google Chrome, and Microsoft Word.
+Students should also have up-to-date antivirus software installed.
 Some online courses may have additional hardware and/or software requirements.